Cwm Cayo Mill Cottage (CWMCA)

 Sleeps 4, 2 bedrooms.
 Cwm Cayo Mill Cottage is a traditionally restored and totally unique Tudor mill cottage, part of the Usk Castle estate.
 The cottage is situated at the end of a secret valley only a mile from the town of Usk; it is reached along a private lane and sits on the banks of a small tributary of The River Usk.
 The cottage and adjoining farmhouse is set in over a hundred acres of mixed woodland with miles of uninterrupted walking and its own woodland garden, over a wooden bridge on the other side of the brook.
 The cottage manages to combine the ancient and the modern very successfully with a new kitchen and excellent central heating yet retaining all the character of a 17th century riverside mill cottage.

 The kitchen has an electric hob and oven, a fridge and a freezer, dishwasher and microwave.
 There is a downstairs utility room/tack room (for visitors who may wish to bring horses to take advantage of the excellent riding).

 The sitting room is open to the sloping ceiling and has a glass balustraded open galley has double sofa bed if needed.
-In the sittingroom there is a lovely large very efficient woodburning stove, cream leather sofa and chairs and a TV with Freesat and DVD.
+In the sittingroom there is a lovely large very efficient woodburning stove, sofas and chairs and a TV with Freesat and DVD.

 The front door to the cottage is through the conservatory which overlooks the Cayo Brook - with views right down the brook and up into the woods.
 This is where the dining table is - lovely to sit there in the evening watching the wild life on the river and the water tumbling down the little waterfalls.